 Stuart’s own research is primarily in child health, with a focus on childhood disability and mental health, public health and the effective organisation of services.
 He has a particular interest in the effective engagement of children and families in the design, conduct and implementation of research.

-Dr Peter Lovell, National Lead for the NIHR Research Design Service
+Dr Peter Lovell is National Lead for the NIHR Research Design Service.

 Professor Jo Rycroft-Malone is Programme Director, and Chair of the HS&DR Funding Committee.
 She is Professor of Health Services and Implementation Research, and Pro-Vice Chancellor for Research & Impact at Bangor University.
 Jo is also the Chair of the National Institute for Care and Health Excellence (NICE) Implementation Strategy Group, and is a Senior Research Leader for Health and Care Research Wales.

 Jo has established an international reputation for mixed methods research that helps to both explain and bridge the evidence – practice gap.
 Funding for her research has come from a variety of competitive sources including the EU’s FP7 Programme, NIHR, Economic & Social Research Council, Medical Research Council and Canadian Institutes for Health Research.
 Jo has accumulated a body of research that resulted in her being listed by Thomson Reuters one of the world’s highly cited researchers (https://hcr.clarivate.com/).
 Jo has been appointed as a sub-panel member for unit of assessment 3 – allied health professions, dentistry, nursing and pharmacy for REF2021.

 Jonathan Sheffield is Chief Executive of the National Institute for Health Research, Clinical Research Network.
 This organisation is funded by the Department of Health to support the practical delivery of both academic and commercial clinical research in the NHS, and was responsible for recruiting more than half a million patients into clinical studies last year.